George Royeca

-George Ilagan Royeca (born January 19, 1982), also known as Mister Angkas, is a Filipino entrepreneur and business executive who serves as the chief executive officer (CEO) of Angkas, a motorcycle ride-hailing platform in the Philippines.
-He is known for co-founding Angkas alongside his wife, Singaporean entrepreneur Angeline Tham.
+George Ilagan Royeca (born January 19, 1982), also known as Mister Angkas, is a Filipino business executive who serves as the co-founder and chief executive officer (CEO) of the motorcycle ride-hailing platform Angkas.
+He founded Angkas alongside his wife, Singaporean businesswoman Angeline Tham.

 Early life

 Royeca was born on January 19, 1982, in General Santos, Philippines.
 He grew up in a family that valued entrepreneurship and innovation, which later influenced his career path.

 Career

 Business career

 Royeca became the CEO of Angkas in November 2021, leading one of the Philippines' most prominent motorcycle ride-hailing services.
 Under his leadership, Angkas has expanded its services and played a significant role in providing affordable and efficient transportation solutions in the Philippines.

 In his personal column, *"Peddler of Hope,"* Royeca has written about his commitment to empowering informal workers through his business endeavors.
 He emphasizes the importance of creating opportunities for marginalized communities and fostering economic growth through innovation.

 On February 17, 2025, Royeca's driver license was suspended by the Land Transportation Office for 90 days after he assumed full responsibility for the viral motorcade of Angkas riders in Cainta, Rizal, on February 4.
 During the incident, riders obstructed a road intersection to make a left turn, causing traffic delays.
 Royeca apologized over the incident.